TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/Sec-1 Network Detection.md

 Wireshark is a network protocol analyzer, or an application that captures packets from a network connection, such as from your computer to your home office or the internet.
 Packet is the name given to a discrete unit of data in a typical Ethernet network.
 Wireshark is the most often-used packet sniffer in the world.

 ## Exercise
-Study
+Study Nmap/Wireshark
 Scan the network of your Linux machine using nmap.
 What do you find?

 Open Wireshark in Windows/MacOS Machine.
 Analyse what happens when you open an internet browser.
 (Tip: you will find that Zoom is constantly sending packets over the network.
 You can either turn off Zoom for a minute, or look for the packets sent by the browser between the packets sent by Zoom.)

 ### Sources
-Nmap torturial
+Nmap torturial by NetworkChuck https://www.youtube.com/watch?v=4t4kBkMsDbQ
-https://www.youtube.com/watch?v=4t4kBkMsDbQ

 ### Overcome challanges
 [Give a short description of your challanges you encountered, and how you solved them.]

 ### Results
-[Describe here the result of the exercise.
-An image can speak more than a thousand words, include one when this wisdom applies.]